 - 3.1 The position of Chief Fire Officer is subject to minimum remuneration levels as set out in the "Gold Book" and according to population bands.
 The Authority is in Population Band 4 (1.5m people and above).
-The minimum salary level for this position is currently £116,310 per annum.
+The minimum salary level for this position is currently £117,310 per annum.
 The Authority is the largest non-metropolitan fire and rescue authority in the UK. - 3.2 In 2006, prior to the combination of Devon Fire & Rescue Service and Somerset Fire & Rescue Service, the [then] Shadow Devon and Somerset Fire and Rescue Authority reviewed the remuneration of the Chief Fire Officer and undertook a salary survey of other fire & rescue services within the same population band.
 The average salary, based on 2005 data, was found to be £124,184 and the salary level for the Chief Fire Officer for the new, combined service, was set at a notional level of £124,800 per annum for 2007.
-Annual, national cost of living reviews have since increased the salary to £136,392, the last being in January 2009. - 3.3 The relevant sections 9 11 from the Gold book in relation to salary increases are set out below:
+Annual, national cost of living reviews have since increased the salary to £137,392, the last being in January 2014 as a result of a National Joint Council (NJC) pay settlement.

+3.3 The relevant sections 9 - 11 from the Gold book in relation to salary increases are set out below: